justinawcs/dove/README.md

- 	-- bash code-better make class->> nope just use standard better Documentation and information prelim website ask reddit for project name check to see if filesizes can fit on filesystem and disable files that cannot
+ 	-- bash code-better make class->> nope just use standard better Documentation and information prelim website
+ 	--ask reddit for project name: BarleyKiosk check to see if filesizes can fit on filesystem and disable files that cannot
  	--add config to set name of Dove folder on dest. drive